tardis-sn/tardis/docs/running/tardis_widgets/using_widgets.rst

     :alt: Demo of Shell Info Widget

-It consists of four interlinked tables - clicking on any row in a table, populates data in the table(s) right of it.
-Each table has the following
+It consists of four interlinked tables - clicking on any row in a table, populates data in the table(s) to the right of it.
+Each table has the following information:
-information:

 1. **Shells Data** - Radiative temperature and Dilution Factor (W) of each shell (computational partitions) of the model Supernova ejecta.
 Shell numbers are